aigeroni/Winnie_Bot/README.md

 Winnie's repository is located at https://github.com/lisushka/Winnie_Bot.
 Winnie's avatar, 'Tiny Cities', was created by [Rachael Wheeler](http://www.rachaelw.com.au/).
 Prints, notebooks, and other items featuring 'Tiny Cities' are available for purchase [here](https://www.redbubble.com/people/scorpiraw/works/33012468-tiny-cities).

+## Data Deletion

+Winnie only stores data that you provide to her, and your data is only stored under the unique identifier that Discord uses for your account.
+If you wish to request deletion of your user data on the public Winnie_Bot instance, please contact dawn@dawnbug.com with your request.